chinesemasterpieces.com

 Mythical Animal

-TT This This extremely fine yellow/celadon jade reclining Mythical Animal.
+This extremely fine yellow/celadon jade reclining Mythical Animal.
 The mythical animal has one leg up and is very finely carved showing the muscles, folds of skin, and backbone.
 This is a very unique Jade carving from the Han Dynasty 206bc to 220ad.
 The Jade material has a beautiful yellow/celadon color with white and black speck inclusions and carving style confirms its age.
 This Statue would have been owned by the wealthy class because jade was more valuable than gold back then. measures 4" long

 Click photo to enlarge